Jim Bridger: Hugh Glass ordeal

-”Bridges” volunteered to stay with the dying Hugh Glass after he was mauled by a grizzly bear in 1823.

 The 19-year-old Bridger was employed by William Henry Ashley in 1823 at the time of the famous bear attack and subsequent abandonment of Hugh Glass, another frontiersman.
 The event has inspired two feature-length films, Man in the Wilderness (1971) and The Revenant (2016).
 While scouting for game, Glass was badly mauled by a grizzly bear near the forks of the Grand River in present-day Shadehill, South Dakota.
 There is debate about whether Bridger was present with the party that Glass was a part of.
 John Fitzgerald and a man described as "Bridges" stayed, waiting for Glass to die, as the rest of the party moved on.
 They began digging Glass's grave.
 Claiming they were interrupted by an Arikara attack, the pair grabbed Glass's rifle, knife, and other equipment and took flight.
-Bridges and Fitzgerald later caught up with the party and reported to Ashley that Glass had died, even though he had not, and miraculously survived.
-No direct witness ties Bridger to the incident, and when asked by a historian later in his life, he denied involvement.
+Bridger and Fitzgerald later caught up with the party and reported to Ashley that Glass had died, even though he had not but rather had miraculously survived.
+No direct witness ties Bridger to the incident, and Bridger, when asked by a historian later in Bridger's life, denied involvement.